phle0409/Epidemic-Spread-Simulation/README.md

 4. Next, I created a Basic Settings section in the UI that includes sliders for community size, initial infected count, and infected radius, allowing users to adjust these parameters.

 5. I implemented a feature to make infected people become recovered (shown in gray in the UI) after a specific time using the `infection_duration` variable in the `Person` struct.

+6. After completing the community area in the UI, I implemented a chart to collect and display data tracking all people in each state (susceptible, infected, and recovered).
+I used AI to find a basic chart solution, and it provided me with the basic structure for displaying and updating the chart in the UI.
+I created variables to collect data: `infected_chart`, `susceptible_chart`, `recovered_chart`, and `total_time`.
+I initialized them in the `new` method, updated them in the `update` method, and cleared them in the `restart` method.

+7. Next, I implemented prevention methods to reduce disease spread in the community.
+First, I implemented the social distancing feature.
+I used AI to search for algorithms for this feature and found a simple repulsive force algorithm, which I then implemented.
+The algorithm loops through all people in the community, calculates a tuple (x, y) representing the force vector on each person, and then applies these forces to the velocity x and y for each person.
+For now, I'm using this simple algorithm.
+I've seen other algorithms, but they are more complicated to implement and test.
+I plan to try them later.

+8. I created a Prevention Methods section in the UI with social distancing controls.
+I used a toggle checkbox to enable and disable this feature, and added a radius slider to allow users to adjust the distance between each person in the community.
+I tested it with low values for `MOVING_SPEED` and `SOCIAL_DISTANCING_MAX_SPEED`, and it works well.
+However, when I increased these speeds too high, people appeared to collide with each other in the small community area.
+I spent most of my time on this project fixing and testing the social distancing feature, as I mentioned in the Known Issues section above.

+9. Next, I implemented the quarantine feature.
+I had difficulty drawing a quarantine area next to the community area and moving people to it.
+I used AI to advise me on how to draw the quarantine area as I wanted.
+Then, I implemented the `move_infected_to_quarantine` method, which is fairly simple.
+This changes a person's status using the `is_in_quarantine` variable and modifies the `update_position` method of the `Person` struct to move people to the quarantine area.
+I then created UI controls with a slider and checkbox for this feature.
+This feature was much simpler than the social distancing feature, so I didn't have many problems with it.

+10. Finally, I spent time testing the code, fixing Clippy warnings, and documenting the codebase with proper comments and documentation.

+## Project Summary